 As a child I faced homelessness and mental health problems in my family, and later, my own substance abuse, depression, anxiety, and a suicide attempt . . . all before I even left for college.

 But I'm a survivor.
 I managed to achieve mental health and go on to build a highly successful career in private equity, against all odds, for a guy who'd never taken a business course.
-By the end of it, I enjoyed VIP travel, a swanky office.
+By the end of it, I enjoyed VIP travel and a swanky office.
 It was a real Hollywood-style turnaround; a success story.
 Or was it?

 The thing is, I was unhappy in that life.
 Even with the trappings of success that it ultimately brought, I'd always felt like I was living a gray life, not a full-color one.
 My romantic relationships were tumultuous.
 I had little of substance in common with my "friends."
 My work didn't stir me in a meaningful way.